You’ve got a million things to do already. You’re constantly following projects through and are now tasked with finding your next job.

 - Are you a certified Project Management Professional or Agile-Certified Practitioner?
 Don’t overlook these: let them be the evidence of your professionalism.

-View more agile program manager resumes >
+View more agile programme manager CVs >

 Emphasise your education

 - Emphasising your education on your aerospace programme manager CV is a sure way to unlock the door to a bright and long career.
-So, yes, give your classroom knowledge the highlight it deserves.
+So, yes, give your classroom knowledge the spotlight it deserves.

 Display data savvy